autopilot-rs/autopy-legacy/README.markdown

 ### Working with Bitmaps

-All of autopy's bitmap routines can be found in the function `autopy.bitmap` (more specifically, most are found in the class `autopy.bitmap.Bitmap`).
+All of autopy's bitmap routines can be found in the module `autopy.bitmap` (more specifically, most are found in the class `autopy.bitmap.Bitmap`).
 A useful way to explore autopy is to use Python's built-in `help()` function, for example in `help(autopy.bitmap.Bitmap)`.
 All of autopy's functions are documented with descriptive docstrings, so this should show a nice overview.

 There are currently three ways to load a bitmap in autopy: 1.) by taking a screenshot, 2.) by loading a file, or 3.) by parsing a string.
 The first is probably the most obvious, so I'll start by showing that: